-I brought up the idea to Marina and she surprised me with how passionately she felt about wanting to learn at home.
+I brought up the idea to Marina and was surprised by how passionately she felt about wanting to learn at home.
 I had to backpedal and tell her I was just talking and not sure about it, because I wasn’t.
-I couldn’t yet envision what it was all going to look like and was really nervous about the idea of having her home everyday.
+I couldn’t yet envision what it was all going to look like and was nervous about the idea of having her home everyday.

 We, as a family, prayed long and hard and pressed forward.
-The idea of homeschooling kept coming up in our minds over and over again and went from something I never, ever thought I’d do, to something I absolutely had to try.
+The idea of homeschooling kept coming up in our minds and went from something I never, ever thought I’d do, to something I absolutely had to try.

 Our daughter has just completed her sixtieth novel since we started schooling in September.
 Along with reading, writing and arithmetic, she’s also had the opportunity to learn french, computer animated design, computer coding, and take piano, drama, horseback riding and voice lessons.
 Math is still our least favorite, but luckily Dad saves the day because Craig loves word problems.
 Huh?!

 We’ve gained wonderful friends in our new homeschool community who are loving, open-minded and unique.
 The commonality for all of us is a desire to live a slower paced, God and family centered life.

 More than anything, I’m just thankful to have more time with Marina than I’ve ever had before and know that when she’s all grown up in several short years, we will cherish these minutes and hours that we’re spending together.
 I couldn’t be happier that the word hurry is (almost!) out of our vocabulary.

 I’m thankful to God that I’m currently in this position to teach at home, and even if it’s only for a season, well, of course it’s only a season, I’ll look back on these days with such gratitude.